 Space science is always a hit with my students, but there was no way I could teach it the way I had in the past in a traditional setting.
 But I was up for the challenge to try PBL because I knew that I needed to engage my students with a topic they were interested in.

-I purchased the PBLWorks Project Designer, which is a tremendous resource as I navigate remote learning.
+I used the PBLWorks Project Library, which is a tremendous resource as I navigate remote learning.
 It allows me to adapt previously created units to fit my students' needs without starting from scratch.
 I found a PBL unit that was designed originally for grades 3-5, Journey to the Planet Mars, which I modified for 8th graders.

 The project’s driving question is, “How can humans safely explore Mars?”
 Students learn about space exploration, conditions on Mars, and the scale of the universe to identify problems related to Mars exploration, then develop inventions to help solve those problems.

 I added some worthwhile pieces that lengthened the original project.

 - Adding a section on the International Space Station, as a way for students to see how astronauts are currently living in space.